-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out whether a suspicious mole or other skin growth is cancerous.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find out whether a suspicious mole or other skin growth is cancerous.
+To see other pages, use the menu.

-A biopsy and pathologic examination of a skin lesion for melanoma
+Biopsy and pathological examination of a skin lesion

-- Margin status (whether melanoma cells can be seen at the edges of the biopsy specimen)
+Margin status, which describes whether melanoma cells can be seen at the edges of the biopsy sample

 Superficial spreading melanoma.
 This is the most common type, accounting for 70% of melanomas.
 It usually develops from an existing mole.

 Nodular melanoma.
-This type accounts for about 15% of melanomas, and it often appears rapidly as a bump on skin.
-It is usually black, but it may also be pink or red.
+This type accounts for about 15% of melanomas.
+It often appears rapidly as a bump on the skin.
+It is usually black, but it may be pink or red.

 Subtypes of melanoma

-The classification of melanoma into different subtypes based upon genetic alterations can have a major effect on treatment options, since targeting specific mutated genes is an important new way of treating advanced melanoma.
-Learn more about this approach, called targeted therapy, in the Treatment Options and Latest Research sections.
+The classification of melanoma into different subtypes based on genetic changes can have a major effect on treatment options.
+Targeting specific mutated genes is an important new way of treating invasive melanoma, called targeted therapy.
+Learn more about targeted therapy in the Treatment Options and Latest Research sections.

-Another pathologic feature of melanoma is the mitotic rate, which is an estimate of the speed at which tumor cells are dividing.
+Another pathological feature of melanoma is the mitotic rate, which is an estimate of the speed at which tumor cells are dividing.
 It is measured as the number of mitoses per millimeter squared (mm2).
-In combination with the thickness and the presence of ulceration, the mitotic rate is used to help determine the stage, treatment approach, and prognosis of melanoma (see below).
+Combined with the thickness and the presence of ulceration, the mitotic rate is used to help determine the stage, treatment options, and prognosis (see below).

-After the initial diagnosis of melanoma, you will be referred to a specialist.
-The doctor will take a complete medical history, noting any symptoms or signs , and perform a complete physical examination, including a total skin examination and an assessment of regional (draining) lymph nodes (see the Treatment Options section).
+After an initial diagnosis of melanoma, you will be referred to a specialist.
+The doctor will take a complete medical history, noting any symptoms or signs , and perform a complete physical examination, including a total skin examination.
+This could also include a sentinel lymph node biopsy (see the Treatment Options section).
 The focus of these examinations is to identify risk factors and signs or symptoms that may indicate melanoma has spread beyond the original site.

-The extent of the initial evaluation is based upon the risk of recurrence associated with the primary (original) melanoma.
-In general, for most low-risk melanomas (such as those less than 1 mm thick), no further search for metastases or spread is necessary.
-In patients with higher-risk melanoma, more extensive testing (such as lymph node assessment and the tests described below) may be considered.
-Therefore, the extent of the initial evaluation for a patient with newly diagnosed melanoma depends upon on the stage of melanoma and discussions with the team of doctors.
+The extent of the initial evaluation is based on the primary (original) melanoma’s risk of recurrence.
+For most low-risk melanomas, such as most people whose melanoma is less than 1 mm thick, no further search for metastases or spread is generally necessary.
+For people with higher-risk melanoma, more extensive testing, such as lymph node assessment and the other tests described below, may be considered.
+Therefore, the extent of the initial evaluation for a patient with newly diagnosed melanoma is based on the stage of melanoma and discussions with the team of doctors.

 Depending on the results of the evaluation, including the pathology report of the primary melanoma tumor, further testing for high-risk or later-stage melanoma may include the following: